matrix-org/synapse/docs/admin_api/user_admin_api.rst

     }

 The server returns the list of rooms of which the user and the server are member.
-If the user is local, that's all the rooms of which the user is member.
+If the user is local, all the rooms of which the user is member are returned.

 **Parameters**